Oksana-Ya/HR_Analytics_SQL_Tableau/README.md

 Execute SQL Queries: Open the SQL files in SQL Server Management Studio and execute the queries to explore and analyze the HR data.

-Explore Tableau Dashboard: For a visual representation of the HR data analysis, visit the Tableau Dashboard linked above.

 ## SQL Techniques Used
 The SQL queries in this repository employ various SQL techniques and functions, including: